Do you floss between meals?

 And that’s why their teeth are so strong.

 Big cats like lions and tigers can crush bones with their bite.
-And bears, oh my, can crunch up to 1,162 pounds per square inch (PSI), Science Focus reports.
+And bears, oh my, can crunch up to 1,162 pounds per square inch (PSI), Science Focus reports, making it one of the strongest animal bites.

 In contrast, even the hungriest human can only muster up a 150-PSI chomp.

 No matter what they’re after, one thing is clear, strong-jawed carnivores aren’t to be tangled with.
 But they are fun to learn about.
+So, what animal has the strongest bite?
 Here’s more on several of the most intimidating gnashers in the world:

 They may be king of the jungle, but in this context, they’re neither.
 Lions have a strong bite, topping the scales at 650 PSI, the Mysterious World reports, but they are nowhere near the strongest on this list.